-- The school's responsibility to safeguard and promote the welfare of children is of paramount importance - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - Children who are safe and feel safe are better equipped to learn - This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-Representatives of the whole school community of pupils, parents, staff, volunteers and governors will therefore be involved in reviewing, shaping and developing the school's safeguarding arrangements and child protection policy. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school. - All staff members will maintain an attitude of 'It could happen here' where safeguarding is concerned.
+- The school's responsibility to safeguard and promote the welfare of children is of paramount importance. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - Children who are safe and feel safe are better equipped to learn. - This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Representatives of the whole school community of pupils, parents, staff, volunteers and governors will therefore be involved in reviewing, shaping and developing the school's safeguarding arrangements and child protection policy. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school.

+- All staff members will maintain an attitude of 'It could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child. - If, at any point, there is a risk of immediate serious harm to a child a referral will be made to Children's Social Care immediately.
 Anybody can make a referral.
-If the child's situation does not appear to be improving, any staff member with concerns should press for re-consideration.
-Concerns should always lead to help for the child at some stage. - Pupils and staff involved in child protection issues will receive appropriate support.

-• This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.
+If the child's situation does not appear to be improving, any staff member with concerns should press the Designated Safeguarding Lead for re-consideration. - If a member of staff remains concerned about a child, they can discuss their concerns with the Headteacher, another DSL or contact the Education Safeguarding Manager for additional advice as necessary (contact details in Appendix 2). - Pupils and staff involved in child protection issues will receive appropriate support. - This policy will be reviewed at least annually unless an incident, new legislation or guidance suggests the need for an interim review.